andifalk/spring-basics-training/README.md

 # Spring Basics Training
-Spring basics training is a one-day or two-day Spring Framework and Spring Boot training.
+Spring basics training is a basic Spring Framework and Spring Boot training.
 In this course, students build a Spring Java application including the Spring Core Framework and related modules like Spring Boot, Spring MVC, Spring Data, Spring Security and Spring Testing with lots of hands-on labs.

+Depending on the intensity of diving into the spring world this training is targeted as a 1-day or 2-days training workshop.

 ## Presentation